Explains what antipsychotics are used for, how the medication works, possible side effects and information about withdrawal.

 This partly depends on how you take them:

-Other factors that can also affect how quickly any medication works for you personally include your metabolism, your liver enzymes and how physically active you are.
+Other factors that can also affect how quickly any medication works for you include:

 In a situation like this, doctors may decide that you need something to calm you down as quickly as possible (this is called rapid tranquillisation).
 They can do this without your consent if you are being detained under the Mental Health Act 1983, often called being 'sectioned'.
 See our pages on sectioning for information about when it may be legal to section you and what your rights are in this situation.

-Understandably, experiencing rapid tranquillisation like this can be traumatic.
-Due to this, NICE best practice guidelines state that afterwards you should be given the opportunity to:
+Experiencing rapid tranquillisation like this can be traumatic.
+The National Institute for Health and Care Excellence (NICE) has guidelines on the use of rapid tranquillisation in this setting.
+These guidelines state that afterwards you should be given the opportunity to:

 "It's difficult to say [how antipsychotics are working for me] as I was prescribed strong antidepressants and sleeping pills at the same time."

 Prescribing more than one antipsychotic drug at the same time is called polypharmacy.
-In most cases doctors should avoid doing this – except in specific short-term situations, such as while you are switching from one drug to another.
+In most cases doctors should avoid doing this, except in specific short-term situations.
+For example, this may happen while you are switching from one antipsychotic drug to another.

-However, in some circumstances your doctor may decide to prescribe more than one antipsychotic on a longer-term basis.
+But in some circumstances you may be prescribed more than one antipsychotic on a longer-term basis.
 This may happen if:

-It's important to remember that all drugs can affect different people differently.
+It's important to remember that all drugs can affect different people in different ways.

-Not everybody finds antipsychotics helpful, and they all have the potential to cause unwanted side effects, which affect a lot of people who take them to some extent.
-Although many people find that the benefits of taking an antipsychotic outweigh any negatives, not everybody does – and your experience will be personal to you.
-You may need to try a few different drugs before you find the one that suits you best, and work with your doctor to find the right dosage for you.
+Your experience of taking antipsychotics will be personal to you.
+You may need to try a few different drugs before you find the one that suits you best.
+You can also work with your doctor or psychiatrist to find the right dosage for you.

-It's also important to be aware that antipsychotics can be hard to come off, and may cause withdrawal effects if you come off them too quickly.
+It's also important to be aware that it can be hard to come off antipsychotics.
+They may cause withdrawal effects if you come off them too quickly.
+So if you decide to try coming off your antipsychotics, it is important to come off them gradually.
 See our page on coming off antipsychotics for more information.